mskf3000/Tutorials-and-Cheat-Sheets/macOS - MAMP Related Items.md

 	make

+#### Installing the MSSQL Module

 If that runs successfully you have now successfully created a `mssql.so` PHP module that has been compiled against `php-5.6.10` and is ready to use with MAMP.

+Copy that module over into PHP version specific directory in MAMP like this:

 	cp modules/mssql.so /Applications/MAMP/bin/php/php5.6.10/lib/php/extensions/no-debug-non-zts-20131226/

+Now adjust the PHP config file (`php.ini`) like this to get PHP to recognize it:

 	echo "extension=mssql.so" >> /Applications/MAMP/bin/php/php5.6.10/conf/php.ini

+Now start MAMP again and check the output of the PHP info page and `mssql` should be clearly listed there under installed components.

 ***